flatpak/flatpak-builder-tools/cargo/README.md

 ## Usage:

-The first step is to convert the locked depenencies by Cargo into a format flatpak-builder can understand
+The first step is to convert the locked dependencies by Cargo into a format flatpak-builder can understand
 ```
 python3 ./flatpak-cargo-generator.py ./quickstart/Cargo.lock -o cargo-sources.json
 ```